TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 9/1 Chronicles 9.20.md

 ---

-And Phinehas the son of Eleazar was ruler over them in time past, [and] Jehovah was with him.
+Phinehas the son of Eleazar was ruler over them in time past, [and] Yahweh was with him.